shashankssp12/Complete-Backend-Development/Intro to Backend Development/readme.md

 - A Website may have several Webpages
 - WebApplications are more interaction based they show dynamic content and is more personalized on the other hand the websites are more of informative and less in interactivity and dynamic content.

+## What are Libraties and FrameWorks ?
+- A library is a resuable piece of code